VoeSo/Twix/docs/render queue part1.md

 Not manipulating the queue(not using any of the tools mentioned above), the maximum number of prerendered frames is ~2!

-Setting "Maximum pre-rendered frames", "Maximum frames allowed", "Virtual Reality pre-rendered frames" has no effect on render queue.
+Setting "Maximum pre-rendered frames", "Maximum frames allowed" or "Virtual Reality pre-rendered frames" has no effect on render queue.

 Setting them to the maximum still doesn't allow a render queue depth of more than ~2.